Is Hyperandrogenism a Symptom of PCOS?

-The main manifestations of clinical hyperandrogenism are hirsutism, acne and alopecia.
+The main manifestations of clinical hyperandrogenism are hirsutism, acne, and alopecia.
 Hirsutism is thought to affect between 65 and 75% of patients with PCOS; acne affects 12-14% and alopecia affects about 10%.

 A woman with biochemical hyperandrogenism has elevated levels of the male sex hormones.
-Testosterone, androstenedione and dehydroepiandrosterone (DHEA) / dehydroepiandrosterone sulphate (DHEAS) are the different hormones that might be checked using blood tests.
+Testosterone, androstenedione, and dehydroepiandrosterone (DHEA) / dehydroepiandrosterone sulfate (DHEAS) are the different hormones that might be checked using blood tests.

 The problem with measuring serum levels of bound testosterone is that this does not necessarily correlate with the hormone’s biological activity and, thus, free testosterone is considered to be the more sensitive measure.

-Whether there is added benefit in measuring DHEAS and free testosterone together remains to be addressed, but there is some clinical evidence that women who have hyperandrogenism because of high DHEAS have more favourable metabolic outcomes than women with high testosterone.
+Whether there is added benefit in measuring DHEAS and free testosterone together remains to be addressed, but there is some clinical evidence that women who have hyperandrogenism because of high DHEAS have more favorable metabolic outcomes than women with high testosterone.